Live chat by BoldChat

 By using pure water with mild soap or cleanser, one can wash off substances that clog skin pores.
 A good skin-care tip is to moisturize the skin after washing: a good wash will open up the skin pores and let in as much water as the pore can hold; then seal in the pure water with your skin moisturizer.
 Moisturizers work by repairing the skin barrier, boosting the skin's water content, reducing the skin's water loss, and restoring the skin's natural ability to attract, hold, and redistribute water.
 It has been said that about 30% of the water in our outer skin layer (or the epidermis) will be affected by the conditions described here; the other two-thirds are influenced by hormonal levels, vitamin deficiency, a bad diet, toxins accumulation within the body and skin, certain drugs, and diseases.

 You can make your own homemade skin moisturizers with pure essential oils such as olive oil, avocado oil, and almond oil; you can also add antioxidants such as vitamins C and E into the oil.
-Consult experts who have produced their own moisturizers for specific recipes and procedure for making homemade natural moisturizers.
-Be sure to use only the purest filtered water to make this moisturizer; you do not want to add bacteria, minerals, and other chemical pollutants in your natural moisturizer.
-By using the natural moisturizers instead of conventional commercial moisturizers after washing your skin with pure water, you can eliminate many unnecessary chemical irritants and possible carcinogens from your skin.
+Consult experts who have produced their own moisturizers for specific recipes and procedures for making homemade natural moisturizers.
+Be sure to use only the purest filtered water to make this moisturizer; you do not want to add bacteria, minerals, and other chemical pollutants to your natural moisturizer.
+By using natural moisturizers instead of conventional commercial moisturizers after washing your skin with pure water, you can eliminate many unnecessary chemical irritants and possible carcinogens from your skin.
 Pure water is the foundation of maintaining excellent skin health.

 Follow these skin-care guidelines for moisturizing your skin and reducing clogging of skin pores: